YellowJacketLinux/LFS/00-REPO-MACRO.md

 Some packages may have spec files that can build for multiple package repositories dependent upon what `%{repo}` evaluates to.

-In such cases, the spec file should build for the “highest-level” package repository the spec file supports when the `repo` macro is not defined *without* internally defining the macro.
+In such cases, the spec file should build for the reasonable default *without* internally defining the macro.

 Spec File ChangeLog Notes